thisdot/.github/README.md

 ---

-# 🧑‍💻 What we do
+# 👩‍💻 What we do

 We specialize in modern web technologies.
 Through staff augmentation, application development, consulting, and training, our team of world class developers and architects help you bring your ideas to life.
 We also host an array of podcasts and events and build open source projects for the community at large.

-Technologies we work with:
+## 🔥 Some of the technologies we work with:

 <div style="display:flex; align-items: center; gap: 15px; flex-wrap: wrap;">
 <a href="https://angular.io/">